SQL > Advanced SQL > Inline View

 GROUP BY a2.ZIP_CODE;

-The code that is in red represents an inline view.
+The code in the inline view represents the subquery in the FROM clause.
 There are two advantages on using inline view here:

 1. We do not need to create the temporary table.
 This prevents the database from having too many objects, which is a good thing as each additional object in the database costs resources to manage.